aghubai/stochastic_corrector/README.txt

 Demo
 - The script file ("scm_script.R") contains all necessary instructions for reproducing the data.
 The plotting file ("scm_plotting.R") shows how to recreate figures using demo data.
 - The expected output is both a file and a plot.
 - Run time varies greatly depending on the parameters.
-Typical run time between minutes to days.
+Typical run time: minutes to days.
 Runs with m=0 are especially long.

 Instruction for use
 - The script file contains code for reproducing the data of the manuscipt.